theouterlimitz/Python-Audio-Mastering/README.md

 -   **Intuitive Graphical Interface:** No command line needed.
 Easily load files, adjust parameters with sliders, and process your audio with the click of a button.
 -   **Professional Mastering Chain:**
+    -   **Harmonic Exciter:** Add analog warmth, character, and sparkle to your mix with a dedicated saturation control.
-    -   **3-Band Multiband Compressor:** Tame dynamics with surgical precision by compressing low, mid, and high frequencies independently.
+    -   **Detailed Multiband Compressor:** Tame dynamics with surgical precision using independent threshold and ratio controls for the low, mid, and high frequency bands.
     -   **Stereo Widener:** Widen your mix for a more immersive, professional soundstage.
     -   **4-Band EQ:** Shape your sound with controls for Bass, Mids, Presence, and Treble.
     -   **Genre Presets:** Instantly apply EQ curves tailored for Techno, Pop, Dubstep, and Rock.